 Application and Advisory Appointments Committee The posts are offered on a whole-time basis (10PA) but suitably-qualified applicants who wish to work part-time will be considered.
 We are committed to flexible working arrangements, including job sharing, and we will discuss these arrangements with any shortlisted candidates.
 We welcome applications from established consultants and senior trainees who will be within six months of completion of specialist training at the time of the Advisory Appointments Committee.
-Applicants must have completed specialist training in vascular surgery and have entered on the GMC Specialist Register prior to taking up the appointment.
-"We are committed to flexible working arrangements, including job sharing."
+Applicants must have completed specialist training in geriatric medicine and have entered on the GMC Specialist Register prior to taking up the appointment.
+We are trialling a shortened recruitment process for this role, which will allow us to accept CVs or online applications.
+Please contact Emily Simpson on 07958 931414 for a confidential chat in the first instance or visit www.jobs.nhs.uk "We are committed to flexible working arrangements, including job sharing."
+Consultant Information Pack - Page :